ingramspark vs kdp

 IngramSpark: IngramSpark does not offer proof copies.

-KDP: Amazon/KDP gives you the option to order up to 5 proof copies.
+KDP: Amazon KDP gives you the option to order up to 5 proof copies.
 These are copies that are available only before publishing.
 They are stamped with a watermark because they are not available for resale.

 IngramSpark vs KDP –Author Copies

 IngramSpark: IngramSpark allows authors to buy author copies before publication.
 They have a two-step approval process where you first approve the book for printing; and then approve the book for distribution.
 So, in order to get the author copy, you must first approve your book for printing (but not distribution).
-These author copies do not have a watermark.
-They are copies purchased by the author for only the printing cost.
-Upon review of the author copy, if you have any additional revision/edits, IngramSpark will charge you additional fees.

-Note: Printing costs are relatively similar for both distribution channels, but industry experts have noted that KDP seems to be consistently less expensive than IngramSpark.
+NOTE: Printing costs are relatively similar for both distribution channels, but industry experts have noted that KDP seems to be consistently less expensive than IngramSpark.

 IngramSpark vs KDP – Distribution (and Worldwide Distribution)

 IngramSpark: IngramSpark is better for bookstores and libraries.
 Period.
 One main reason for this is because Ingram is a trusted, major book distributor.
-Additionally, IngramSpark allows authors to make your book returnable which is a requirement for most bookstores.

-KDP: Amazon/KDP is better for online sales for obvious reasons.
+KDP: Amazon KDP is better for online sales for obvious reasons.
 Amazon is an online powerhouse.
-Also, with Amazon/KDP you do not have the option to make your book returnable and many bookstores will not purchase books that are not returnable.
+Also, with Amazon KDP you do not have the option to make your book returnable and many bookstores will not purchase books that are not returnable.

 IngramSpark vs KDP – Barcode Options